stephenslab/dsc/vignettes/one_sample_location/README.md

 ## Example: Location Parameter Estimate
 ### DSC setup
 This minimal example shows comparison of location parameter estimation methods.
+It is a re-implementation of a [DSCR example](https://github.com/stephens999/dscr/blob/master/vignettes/one_sample_location.rmd) in DSC2 framework.
 Below is a list of contents involved:

 ```
   ├── R